bdbarnett/mpdisplay/README.md

 - If your board uses an IO expander to communicate with the display, for example RGB displays like the ST7701 on the T-RGB board, get the driver from [io_expander_drivers](io_expander_drivers)
 - If your board has an encoder, or if you want to add one, get the driver from [encoder_drivers](encoder_drivers).
 See [t-embed](board_configs/t-embed) for an example.

+If you have LVGL compiled into MicroPython, also get:
+- the contents of the [lvgl](lvgl) folder

+To use Nano-GUI or Micro-GUI, [see DisplayBuffer](https://github.com/bdbarnett/displaybuffer)

+To use [TFT_Graphics](https://github.com/bdbarnett/tft_graphics), see its directions.

 # Suggested filesystem structure
 Don't forget to put your display and optional touchscreen and encoder drivers somewhere on the path, preferably in /lib or /.
 ```
-├── mpdisplay (put each of these, not the mpdisplay directory, in your machine's lib directory)
+├── mpdisplay/  (put each of these, not the mpdisplay directory, in your machine's lib directory)
 │   │
-│   ├── lcd_bus                 - required if C bus drivers aren't compiled in, otherwise Optional
+│   ├── lcd_bus/                - required if C bus drivers aren't compiled in, otherwise Optional
 │   │   ├── __init__.py         - required
 │   │   ├── _basebus.py         - required
 │   │   ├── _spibus.py          - required for SPIBus only